The FDA Isn’t Doing Enough to Protect Medical Devices from Hackers, According to HHS Report

-According to a recent report from the US Department of Health and Human Services (HHS), the FDA is not doing as much as it could or should be doing to protect medical devices like pacemakers, defibrillators, and insulin pumps from being hacked.
+According to a report from the US Department of Health and Human Services (HHS), the FDA is not doing as much as it could or should be doing to protect medical devices like pacemakers, defibrillators, and insulin pumps from being hacked.
 The inspector general’s office has identified cybersecurity of medical devices as one of the top management problems the HHS now faces.

 “FDA had plans and processes for addressing certain medical device problems in the postmarket phase, but its plans and processes were deficient for addressing medical device cybersecurity compromises,” the report states.